open/close all folders

 - The Evas in Neon Genesis Evangelion technically have exact-time battery limits depending on power usage, but are usually conveniently vague about said usage.
 Evas can fight much longer while still attached to an umbilical power cord, but they're less agile and much less cool-looking when doing so.

 - In One Piece, the effects of Chopper's Rumble Ball last for exactly three minutes.
-He can try it a second time if the fight lasts longer than that, but he loses control of his transformations if he tries.
+He can try it a second time if the fight lasts longer than that, but he loses control of his transformations if he tries, leaving him with no choice but to randomly transform and hope he gets what he needs.
 And if he goes for a third, well... things just get bad.

 - Luffy's Gear Third has a variation of this.
 While there's no set amount of time it lasts, when Luffy stops the technique, he changes into a chibi version of himself that's pretty much useless in combat; he stays this way for an amount of time equal to that he had just spent using Gear Third.